rscheuermann/invision/README.md

 ----
   Computes the result of a mathematical expression in the form "x + y = "

-  Addition is supported using syntax:
+  Addition:

-     "1 + 2 = "
+     1 + 2 =

   Subtraction:

-     "2 - 1 = "
+     2 - 1 =

   Multiplication:

-     "1 * 2 = "
+     1 * 2 =

   Division:

-     "1 / 2 = "
+     1 / 2 =

-  Additionally, negative numbers and numbers containing decimals are supported
+  Positive, negative, and floating point numbers are supported

 * **URL**